 Detailed quantities and instructions in the recipe card below.

 • Chicken: I use boneless skinless chicken breasts.
 The size is not overly important.
-I suggest 4 small chicken breasts or 2 large (that you’ll slice into 2 each).
+I suggest 4 small chicken breasts or 2 large (that you’ll slice into 2 thin chicken cutlets).
 Just keep in mind that larger pieces of chicken will require longer cooking time.

 • Oil: A little vegetable oil or some extra virgin olive oil is perfect for searing the chicken.

-• Tomato salsa: Buy your favourite salsa from the store or make my homemade salsa, making sure to leave it a little chunky.
-Choose the spice intensity to suit your tastes, mild, medium or hot.
-Salsa is already full of so much flavour from tomato, onions, chilli and capsicum (bell pepper).
+• Tomato salsa: Use your favourite pre-made salsa.
+Any store-bought salsa you love is fine – it even works with salsa verde.
+Or try making your own homemade salsa.
+Choose the spice intensity to suit your tastes – mild, medium or hot.
+Salsa is already full of so much flavour from tomato, onions, chilli and capsicum (bell pepper) so this quick hack saves so much time but gives a good punch of flavour.

 How to make salsa chicken